YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 MUPIP CREATE copies existing journaling information from the Global Directory to the database file, establishing journaling characteristics for all GDE supported journal-options.

 .. note::
    YottaDB applies journaling information in the Global Directory to a database file only when it is created.
-Thereafter use MUPIP, or under unusual circumstances DSE, to change journaling characteristics in database files.
+Thereafter use MUPIP or under unusual circumstances, DSE, to change journaling characteristics in database files.
 Be sure to use GDE to reflect current journaling needs so that the next time you use MUPIP CREATE you get the desired journaling characteristics.

 DSE DUMP -FILEHEADER displays the current values for all established journaling characteristics.